apache/hudi/docs/_docs/2_2_writing_data.md

     --spark-master
       spark master to use.
       Default: local[2]
+  * --table-type
+      Type of table.
+COPY_ON_WRITE (or) MERGE_ON_READ
   * --target-base-path
-      base path for the target Hudi table.
+      base path for the target hoodie table.
 (Will be created if did not exist first time around.
-If exists, expected to be a Hudi table)
+If exists, expected to be a hoodie table)
   * --target-table
       name of the target table in Hive --transformer-class
       subclass of org.apache.hudi.utilities.transform.Transformer.
-UDF to
+Allows
-      transform raw source dataset to a target dataset (conforming to target schema) before writing.
+      transforming raw source Dataset to a target Dataset (conforming to target schema) before writing.
 Default : Not set.
 E:g - org.apache.hudi.utilities.transform.SqlQueryBasedTransformer (which
-      allows a SQL query template to be passed as a transformation function)
+      allows a SQL query templated to be passed as a transformation function)
 ```

 The tool takes a hierarchically composed property file and has pluggable interfaces for extracting data, key generation and providing schema.
 Sample configs for ingesting from kafka and dfs are